 The Corporation, directly and indirectly through its subsidiaries, owns and manages approximately 1.1 million acres of freehold timberlands in New Brunswick and Maine and provides management services relating to approximately 1.3 million acres of Crown licensed timberlands.
-Acadian also owns and operates a forest nursery in Second Falls, New Brunswick (the "Forest Nursery").
 Acadian is a leading supplier of primary forest products, including softwood and hardwood sawlogs, pulpwood and biomass by-products, sold to approximately 85 regional customers.